 - Limitation of private profits obtained by public workers in the form of loans, other financial help from financial companies, and so on.

 - The committee referred to the study of other concerns not covered by the preceding.

-The K Santhanam committee report included a series of recommendations for combating corruption practices.
+The report included a series of recommendations for combating corruption practices.

-- It recommended the creation of a Central Vigilance Commission, the apex vigilance institution, which was established to look into cases of corruption committed against central government officials.
-It is not under the control of any executive authority and is thus an autonomous body.
+- It recommended the creation of a Central Vigilance Commission, the apex vigilance institution, to look into cases committed against central government officials.
+It is an autonomous body.

-- It also suggested the establishment of special courts to investigate corruption and appoint special judges.
+- It also suggested the establishment of special courts to investigate and appoint special judges.

 - It recommended that rules be established for filing assets and liability declarations, dealing in stocks, raising contributions, and other matters.

-- The K. Santhanam Committee recommended the creation of the Central Bureau of Investigation as the Union Government’s primary investigative agency.
-This independent body has the authority to investigate and punish cases of corruption.
-The Commission acted as an advisor to government officials on integrity issues in public administration.
+- The Committee recommended the creation of the Central Bureau of Investigation as the Union Government’s primary investigative agency.
+This independent body has the authority to investigate and punish.
+It acted as an advisor to government officials on integrity issues in public administration.

-- Its recommendations include educating citizens concerning their rights, and responsibilities, as well as ensuring that the government works.
+- Its recommendations include educating citizens concerning their rights, and responsibilities, as well as ensuring that the government works for the same.